 3 Palestinian students shot in Burlington, Vermont, police say

-Burlington, Vermont, police are searching a White man shot three 20-year-old men of Palestinian descent on Saturday.
+Burlington, Vermont, police are searching for a White man who is suspected of shooting three 20-year-old men of Palestinian descent on Saturday, police said.

-Two of the victims were shot in the torso while the third man was shot in his lower extremities.
+Two of the victims were shot in the torso while the third man was shot in his lower extremities, police said.
 Two of the victims were in what police described as stable condition.
 The third victim "sustained much more serious injuries."

 Two of the victims were wearing keffiyehs, scarfs that have come to symbolize Palestinian solidarity, officials said.
 Police said two of the victims are U.S. citizens and one is a legal resident.